 The aim of the project was to explore interactive video, and to find a way of providing additional context to the viewer.
 To do so, I created four videos.
 The first was my default, a non-interactive version to act as a point of comparison.
 Two videos provided interactivity by allowing the user to control the content on screen, and these were achieved using my own web-code and an online tool (Thinglink).
 The final video, exploring the ability for the user to control the direction-of-view within the video, used 360º cameras to create a virtual reality video.

-In my previous blog post, I described the production of two interviews; with Sir David Omand and Francis Clarke.
 I've now reached a point where all interview footage, flat and 360º, have been imported in Final Cut Pro X ready for editing.
 With other commitments, I haven't spent as much time editing these as I'd originally hoped, however I have reviewed all the footage collected and started to note time-codes of interest.

-In my last blog post, I took a look at some good examples of using video for news in social media.
-But how are some of these made?
 I've put together a quick guide for creating a video, specifically for Instagram using Final Cut Pro X. Despite Instagram now allowing portrait and landscape videos on their timeline, this example will be creating a square video - which is quite common across social media sites.